vineethchava/vineethchava/README.md

 # 💫 About Me

-👋 Hi, I'm **Vineeth Chava**, a passionate Software Engineer currently pursuing my Master’s in Computer Science at the University of Missouri-Kansas City.
-With 3.5+ years of experience in building scalable back-end systems and web applications, I specialize in microservices, cloud-based architectures, and API development.
+👋 Hi, I'm **Vineeth Chava**, a Full Stack Software Engineer.
+I recently graduated with a **4.0 GPA** in Master’s in Computer Science from the University of Missouri-Kansas City.
+With 5+ years of professional experience, I specialize in enterprise-level application development, cloud-native architectures, scalable API-driven systems, and AI-powered solutions.

+I’m passionate about integrating AI/ML technologies into full-stack systems to build smarter, more efficient software products.

 ---